© R.M. Nunes/stock.adobe.com

-One great thing about Barcelona, is that each and every neighborhood has a different vibe, a different taste and a different look.
+Each and every neighborhood in Barcelona has a different vibe and a different look.

 In total, there are 10 districts in Barcelona, however, we’re highlighting those with the most interesting features, attractions and monuments.

 Barceloneta is one of the most famous neighborhoods in Barcelona.
 The former fishermen’s town forms an inseparable entity with the beach of the same name, and quite frankly, neither one could exist without the other.